sandokanCat/open-utils/README.md

 ## 🤝 Contributing

-Contributions are welcome.
-Please keep code readable, tested, and modular.
+Contributions are welcome!
+Keep code modular, readable, and tested.
-Pull requests should include a clear description and testable usage.
+Pull requests should include a clear description and runnable usage example.

 ---